 The American Academy of Ophthalmology Basic and Clinical Sciences Series (BCSC) texts serve as the foundational clinical curriculum for the residency.
 Additional content includes topics in socioeconomics, interpersonal communication, professionalism, ethics, safety and quality improvement, medicolegal issues, wellness, systems-based practice, information resources, research methodology, billing and coding, advocacy, international ophthalmology, employment contracting and private practice, among others.

 Material is reviewed in a variety of formats, including case conferences, lectures, small group discussions, online modules, video reviews, wet labs and simulations.
 Not all material is presented by the ophthalmology faculty; several visiting speakers, both from within the Dartmouth community and from other institutions, present throughout the year.
 Moreover, residents themselves will be frequent presenters at conferences.

 This is the core resident teaching conference, scheduled for most Tuesday, Wednesday, Thursday, and Friday mornings.
 The full didactic curriculum is presented over 18 months; the core content will be reviewed twice throughout the PGY-2, PGY-3, and PGY-4 years.
 All faculty and some visiting experts share in presenting the curriculum at morning conference, depending on topic.
 Residents are occasionally the lead presenters.

 Practice-Based Learning and Quality Improvement Conference (M&M)

-This is run by Dr. Nikhil Batra, and meets in the mornings twice a month and is attended by both residents and faculty members.
+This meets in the mornings twice a month and is attended by both residents and faculty members.
 This is primarily a case presentation conference, featuring unexpected outcomes, problematic care and system errors, as well as a forum to discuss process improvement methodologies and to work on quality improvement projects.

 This conference is held once a month, with participation of the regional ophthalmology/optometry community.
-The full faculty usually attends.
 Faculty, residents, and occasional visiting speakers present.
 These are typically longer format presentations, enlivened with questions and group discussion.

 In June of PGY-2 or July of PGY-3 residents will attend 2 weeks of the Lancaster Course in Waterville, Maine.
 The course presents a formal review of optics, anatomy, and ophthalmic pathology.